 Prices in USD or EUR

 Carry small value USD or EUR: 1, 2, 5, 10 USD bills.
-Restaurants with prices in USD or EUR will give you change in CUP.
-Even is USD or EUR is mentioned everywhere in the menu and there’s no exchange rate written anywhere, be sure that they will give you change in CUP.
-It is advisable to have small value bills in order to give pay only as much as you want, and not require change.
+Restaurants with prices in USD or EUR will give you the change in CUP.
+Even if USD or EUR is mentioned everywhere in the menu and there’s no exchange rate written anywhere, be sure that they will give you the change in CUP.
+It is advisable to have small value bills in order to pay only as much as you want, and not require change.

 Prices in both local and foreign currency